radrow/ddtrace/BADGING.md

 The results produced in [EVALUATION.md](EVALUATION.md) have been directly used as *Figures 15 and 16* as well as *Listings 2, 3 and 4*.
-The outputs should not differ significantly between numerous experiments.
+The outputs should not differ significantly between the various experiments.

 Note that certain results cannot be replicated exactly, or may require a number of retries.
 This is due to arbitrary scheduling, which is an inherent feature of distributed systems.
-In fact, some of our tests produce variable outputs on purpose, to test the program against non-deterministic behaviours.
+In fact, some of our tests produce variable outputs on purpose, to induce a wider range of potential program behaviours, taking non-determinism into account.

 #### Complete